 Despite the significance of breast cancer as a global public health problem, it is difficult to argue with health care leaders of resource-limited countries who have more urgent health care issues such as providing clean water, sanitation and infectious disease control.
 However, it may be possible to suggest low cost interventions that could make a difference [42].
 Currently, differences in access to effective screening programs and therapy, as well as the risk factors and biology of breast cancer, can explain the difference in the incidence and mortality rates of this disease in different regions of the world [43].
 It is hoped that breast cancer patients in countries of limited resources will become more aware of their right for access to a better quality of breast health care.
 It is anticipated that the international advocacy movement will become more effective in improving the knowledge about breast cancer among the public and health care providers.
 It is essential to develop strategies for establishment and maintenance of data registries and coordination of the multidisciplinary approach to breast cancer research, education and care within existing resources and possibilities.
 Implementing public policies for effective communication about breast cancer is needed to guide the development of culturally-sensitive messages to promote breast health.
-Among various approaches, the process that holds great promise to reduce the burden of breast cancer in countries of limited resources are used effectively [44,45].
+Among various approaches, the process that holds great promise to reduce the burden of breast cancer in countries of limited resources is the assessment of the costs and potential benefits of cancer prevention and control intervention to ensure that limited resources are used effectively [44,45].